-If you have any further inquiries about getting your certification, you will be able to contact the expert advise of qualified counselors (this service is free to tekom members who pay membership fees).
-They also provide a list of downloadable documents needed to get the tekom “Technical Communicator” certification.
-They have also made other useful tools available on their site.
+Moreover, if you have any further inquiries about getting your certification, you have the possibility to contact the expert advice of qualified counselors (this service is free to tekom members who pay membership fees).
+They also provide a list of downloadable documents needed to get the tekom “Technical Communicator” certification and also have made other useful tools available on their site.

 Technical Communication Today

 Nowadays, technical communication is a worldwide growing profession.
 Different design features such as typography, spacing, and color are used to enhance readability.

 Furthermore, product companies are investing in hiring technical communicators to create the technical data about their products such as manuals, and assembly instructions.
 For them, it is a product strategy and an investment that will differentiate them from their competitors.
 A technical communicator will help their users to effectively assemble their products and have a better user experience.